kellpossible/blog/content/Adventures/23-EmpathyAndCriticism.rst

 to a healthy safety culture.

-I don't speak for my club on this, but I personally believe it is far better that we as a club and as individual members strive have a reputation of being open, honest, and willing to learn from our mistakes.
+I don't speak for my club on this, but I personally believe it is far better that we as a club and as individual members of our respective communities strive have a reputation of being open, honest, and willing to learn from our mistakes.
 Other clubs and experienced adventurers may have a good looking public safety record, but I can guarantee that they probably have had many problems, accidents and near misses which go unreported, and undiscussed.

 Yes it's important that we try to discourage out of place bravado, poor technique and poorly thought out decisions regarding risk.
 But I